 Hardwood Floor Care and Maintenance

 Do you have hardwood floors in your home and not know how to maintain or clean them?
 You're not alone.
 Many people are left asking the question, "How do I keep my floors looking their best?"
 The answer is simple, although not necessarily obvious to most.
-While maintaining a wood floor may be a little more laborious than a vinyl or composite floor, the key is upkeep, namely cleaning your floor often and thoroughly - but not too thoroughly.
+While maintaining a wood floor might be a little more laborious than a vinyl or composite floor, the key is upkeep, namely cleaning your floor often and thoroughly - but not too thoroughly.

 1. Regular Cleaning

 Through your daily traffic in the house, you may notice that your flooring surfaces may begin to dull slightly.
 This is most likely as a result of residual dirt tracked into the house by your family or your pets.
 A good procedure to clean your floors in an efficient and proper manner is to initially sweep the area with a soft bristle broom.
 It is important to examine the broom's bristles before starting, as some brooms are not appropriate for some surface areas and can also scratch or mar the finish.
-It is best to try the broom on a small area of the floor first to insure that it's not damaging the floor in any way.
+It is best to try the broom on a small area of the floor first to ensure that it's not damaging the floor in any way.

-Next, mix a solution of mild soap and water, preferably on the lighter side of the soap to insure a non-slip surface is maintained.
+Next, mix a solution of mild soap and water, preferably on the lighter side of the soap to ensure a non-slip surface is maintained.
 Using a soft sponge mop, evenly mop the entire surface area until clean, and then let the area air dry.
 If this procedure is maintained on a regular basis, you will certainly prolong the beauty of your floors for a very long time.
 Beyond this, there are other steps that can be taken less frequently that can add life and beauty to your floors, such as floor treatments.

 2. Monthly Floor Treatment